Location: Portland, Oregon

 Sustainability Highlights:

-Besides the incredible habitat created for bees and butterflies, the garden features many more eco-friendly features.
+Besides the incredible habitat created for bees and butterflies, the food forest garden contains many more eco-friendly features.

 In our climate, summer water is always a constraint.
 Yes, we get an average 36 inches of rain per year, but it all comes in winter and spring.
 Therefore, every design must take into consideration summer irrigation.
 Our strategy in this garden includes good soil (which can hold many times it's weight in water) and always keeping the ground covered (right now it's straw but will eventually include micro-clover).
 Drip irrigation was originally in the design, but the clients are enjoying their garden so much they have been happy to hand water while they check out their plants.